-Local authorities, local boards and community boards may, at the start of a meeting, choose to recognise the civic importance of the occasion through some form of reflection.
-This could be an expression of community values, a reminder of the contribution of members who have gone before or a formal welcome, such as a mihi whakatau.
+Community boards may, at the start of a meeting, choose to recognise the civic importance of the occasion through some form of reflection.
+This could be an expression of community values, a reminder of the contribution of members who have gone before or a formal welcome.